 Jesse stated that the arch was located at the intersection of Avenue B and Twelfth Street.
 This is now the intersection of NE Second Avenue and Flagler Street.
 He went on to recall that the building in the distance, which is aligned with the left column, was part of the Royal Palm Hotel.

 The arch was directly east of the Halcyon Hotel.
-The Halcyon was built in 1904 by the first editor of the Miami Metropolis, Salem Graham.
-The hotel stood at the northwest corner of Flagler Street and NE Second Avenue until March of 1937.
+The Halcyon was built in 1904 by hotelier Salem Graham, who also oversaw the completion of Tuttle’s Hotel Miami, and later managed the Gralynn Hotel in downtown Miami.
+The Halcyon stood at the northwest corner of Flagler Street and NE Second Avenue until March of 1937.
 It was razed to make room for the Alfred I Dupont Building, which still resides at the same corner today.

 The arch was also adjacent to Dr. James Jackson’s home and surgical center.
 It was directly west of the Jackson home in 1911.
 Both the home and office were moved in 1916 from downtown Miami to what Miami residents now refer to as the Brickell neighborhood.
 The home was razed in 2004, and the office became the headquarters for Dade Heritage Trust.